 Updated monthly around the 15th

-Also, Xcel Energy is now publishing data on the mix of subscribers, so we can report that more than 5,000 residential customers (92% of all subscribers) are saving money with a shared solar subscription, although the vast majority of the program’s capacity serves commercial customers (86% of the 300 megawatts).
-We’ll start providing these month-by-month if Xcel keeps reporting them.
+Also, Xcel Energy is now publishing data on the mix of subscribers, so we can report that more than 6,000 residential customers (92% of all subscribers) are saving money with a shared solar subscription.
+Although the vast majority of the program’s capacity serves commercial customers (86% of the 358 megawatts), nearly one-third of the total program capacity in March 2018 (about 100 megawatts) actually serves public entities like schools.
+In other words, community solar helps broaden those who benefit from solar by enabling individuals and public institutions to save money with solar!
+We’ll continue providing these subscriber spreads month-by-month if Xcel keeps reporting them.

 I’ve been asked a lot of questions about Minnesota’s community solar program over the past couple years and it’s time to make one thing clear: Minnesota’s program is the best in the country.